 2. Is the Tokaido uniform available with the JKA logo?

-Authentic Tokaido uniforms from Japan are available with the JKA logo in addition to Tokaido's "Red Fist" logo.
+Authentic Tokaido uniforms from Japan are available with the JKA logo in addition to Tokaido's "Red Fist" logo and the ISKF logo.

 3. Does the Tokaido Gi also come in Tournament Cut?